code-dot-org/code-dot-org/pegasus/sites/virtual/curriculum-msm-new/13/Teacher.md

 ### <a name="GetStarted"></a> 2) Booleans - True or False?

-What types of data have we used in Evaluation Blocks so far?
+What types of data have we used in our programs so far?

 - Can you think of Number values?
 - String values?
 Image values?